WoZ/php-fpm-issue/README.md

 `curl -I http://localhost:8085/phpinfo.php`

+> You may change .env file or use env variable to change nginx port on the host machine.
+> `$ HOST_NGINX_PORT=8085 docker-compose up --build`

 Check an output of the `docker-compose` command.
 You may see that `access.log = /proc/self/fd/2` setting works and access log record was added to the stderr output.